-In the world of web hosting services, there may be times when you want to know the definition of a term so that you can feel more educated.
-Hostwinds tries our best to not use jargon that you may not understand and this Glossary of Terms is used to help you as you seek to improve your knowledge about web hosting services.
+In the world of web hosting services, there may be times when you want to know the definition of a term to feel more educated.
+Hostwinds tries our best not to use jargon that you may not understand, and this Glossary of Terms is used to help you as you seek to improve your knowledge about web hosting services.

 - Add-on Domain - A second-level domain that is hosted on a shared or business hosting plan that is in addition to the original domain name that is associated with your cPanel account.

-- Address Bar – Your address bar appears at the top of your browser and may begin with http or https.
-Many websites will give a warning if the website you are visiting is not secure in the Address Bar and you can type a domain name directly into this address bar such as hostwinds.com to directly go to a website.
+- Address Bar - Your address bar appears at the top of your browser and may begin with HTTP or https.
+Many websites will warn if the website you are visiting is not secure in the Address Bar, and you can type a domain name directly into this address bar such as hostwinds.com to directly go to a website.

 - Apache - Apache is an open-source HTTP web server that is used on many Linux Operating Systems.

-- AutoSSL – A feature that comes included with any new shared web hosting or business web hosting account with Hostwinds and installs and SSL for your domain and add on domain within 24 hours of it being created.
+- AutoSSL - A feature that comes with any new shared web hosting or business web hosting account with Hostwinds and installs an SSL for your domain and adds it onto the domain within 24 hours of it being created.

-- Bandwidth – This term is used to measure the amount of traffic that is being sent to and from your account.
+- Bandwidth - This term is used to measure the amount of traffic sent to and from your account.

-- Browser – A web browser is what is used on your computer to access the internet and surf the world wide web.
-Some popular web browsers include Google Chrome, Mozilla Firefox and Safari for Mac users.
-To access your Client Area and use other control panels such as cPanel, it is suggested to use Google Chrome or Mozilla Firefox.
-There are also other web browsers such as Internet Explorer and Opera.
+- Browser - A web browser is used on your computer to access the internet and surf the world wide web.
+Some popular web browsers include Google Chrome, Mozilla Firefox, and Safari for Mac users.

-- Cloud Control – Hostwinds has developed a Cloud Control Panel for our clients to manage their VPS and Cloud web hosting services.
-It is incredibly easy to use and designed to help our clients easily manage their VPS and Cloud web hosting services.
+- Cloud Control - Hostwinds has developed a Cloud Control Panel to manage their VPS and Cloud web hosting services.
+It is straightforward to use and designed to help our clients easily manage their VPS and Cloud web hosting services.
 This can be accessed in the Client Area.

 - Cloud - Hostwinds Cloud services are Unmanaged Services that allow you to have root access and customize your Server in any way that you would like.

-- Content Management Systems – These are often referred to as a CMS and we offer many, many choices including all of most used ones like Jooma, Drupal and WordPress.
+- Content Management Systems - These are often referred to as CMS, and we offer many, many choices, including all of the most used ones like Joomla, Drupal, and WordPress.
 This allows website owners to quickly and easily build a website using a WYSIWYG editor to build website pages and content.

 - cPanel - cPanel is a Control Panel that you can use to manage your web hosting account and is widely used and familiar to many people who web hosting services.

-- Database – A database is what many PHP application use to store data and retrieve it when you have a website visitor who is accessing your website pages.
+- Database - A database is what many PHP applications use to store data and retrieve it when you have a website visitor accessing your website pages.

-- DNS – Domain Name System is commonly compared to a phone book and will query the root nameservers for your IP address and point your domain name to your website files, your email to your email account and let people know where to look when trying to reach your domain, email and other website services.
-This allows your website visitors to only have to remember your domain name and not the IP address of your server.
+- DNS - Domain Name System is commonly compared to a phone book.
+It will query the root nameservers for your IP address and point your domain name to your website files, your email to your email account and let people know where to look when trying to reach your domain, email, and other website services.
+This allows your website's visitors only to remember your domain name and not the IP address of your server.

 - Document Root - This refers to the location of your documents and files that website visitors will see when visiting your domain name.

-- Domain – A domain refers to the name of your website and how it can be accessed through a web browser.
-A good example of this is www.hostwinds.com where hostwinds.com is the domain name.
+- Domain - A domain refers to the name of your website and how you can access it through a web browser.
+A good example of this is www.hostwinds.com, where hostwinds.com is the domain name.

-- Email – Electronic mail is a website service that you can set up on any Hostwinds web hosting account.
-This is a service that allows others to reach you at a custom email address and not something common such as Gmail, Outlook, Yahoo or other email service providers.
+- Email - Electronic mail is a website service that you can set up on any Hostwinds web hosting account.
+This service allows others to reach you at a custom email address and not something common such as Gmail, Outlook, Yahoo, or other email service providers.

 - Firewall - This often will refer to the Firewall built into your Cloud Control panel so that you can add custom rules to restrict or allow access to your VPS.

-- FTP – File Transfer Protocol is the method that can be used to connect to your server and upload your website files from your computer to your website.
+- FTP - File Transfer Protocol is the method that you can use to connect to your server and upload your website files from your computer to your website.

 - Fully-Qualified Domain Name - FQDN for short, this is a domain name that is considered full and valid by having a top-level domain, a second-level domain, and a subdomain.

-- Hosting – A service that is used to deliver website services such as building a website, email services, and is housed on machines found in Hostwinds Data Centers.
+- Hosting - A service used to deliver website services such as building a website, email services and is housed on machines found in Hostwinds Data Centers.

-- .htaccess – This is a special file that is normally hidden due to the beginning dot and is able to give you the ability to customize the Apache service, restrict access, generate redirects and has many functions.
-A rogue .htaccess file may cause issues that are difficult to troubleshoot and should be used and monitored in each directory to ensure they have a purpose and will not cause issues or become too large to load in order to be most effective.
+- .htaccess - This is a special file that is normally hidden due to the beginning dot and can give you the ability to customize the Apache service, restrict access, generate redirects, and has many functions.
+A rogue .htaccess file may cause difficult issues to troubleshoot and should be used and monitored in each directory to ensure they have a purpose and will not cause issues or become too large to load to be most effective.

-- IMAP – Stands for Internet Message Access Protocol and is the preferred method to use to sync email to multiple devices such as your computer and your phone.
+- IMAP - Stands for Internet Message Access Protocol and is the preferred method to sync email to multiple devices such as your computer and phone.

 - IP Address - a unique identifier that indicates a location on the internet.